Katori Shrine

 Sanshu Sohonpo Takesato Main Branch

-Our rice crackers (senbei) are available for purchase from a unit of one.
+Our rice crackers (senbei) are available from a purchase of one cracker.
 We have more than 30 flavors available.
 Our senbei are individually wrapped to make them easier to eat, and gifts and seasonal Japanese sweets are also available.
 There is an “Inauguration Festival” in mid-April, a “Thanksgiving Festival” in mid-October, and a “Thank You Fair” at the end of June and November.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept